Challenging DUI Field Sobriety Tests in Syracuse

 If a DWI defendant has a disability, their DWI defense attorney may challenge the results on a standardized field sobriety test based on this fact.
 If a defendant has a disability, under the American with Disabilities Act, the police officer administering the tests is required to make reasonable accommodations, such as offering different tests that the motorist might reasonably be expected to pass if they were not disabled.

 For example, in the case of Delano-Pyle v.
 Victoria County, Texas, a hearing impaired driver was asked to undergo field sobriety testing after being involved in a car accident.
 Although the driver was able to understand some of the demonstrations by the police officer involved, his inability to read lips made it impossible to understand what was required of him.
 After failing the test, the driver was arrested and jailed for two days, until a blood test came back demonstrating that he was not impaired.
 The court of appeals awarded the driver a $230,000 judgment on his discrimination claim against the county.

 The attorneys with the DWI GUYS are experienced in handling DWI cases.
 If you need a lawyer who can help you obtain the best possible outcome in your DWI case, call the DWI GUYS, the areas most experienced team of DWI attorneys ever assembled.
 Call today at 1-800-394-8326 and feel less stress tomorrow.

 DISCLAIMER: The exclusive purpose of this article is educational and it is not intended as either legal advice or a general solution to any specific legal problem.
-Corporate offices for The DWI GUYS are located at 432 N. Franklin Street, Suite 80, Syracuse, NY 13204; Telephone No.: 1-800-394-8326 Prior results do not guarantee a similar outcome.
+Corporate offices for The DWI GUYS are located at 231 Walton Street, Syracuse, New York 13202; Telephone No.: 1-800-394-8326 Prior results do not guarantee a similar outcome.